 Now go a step further: ask your employees to draw a logo from memory.
 Give them crayons and pieces of paper.
 What mistakes have they done?

-If half of your company don’t remember the main elements, your logo is just bad.
+If half of your company doesn’t remember the main elements, your logo is just bad.
 A good logo should be conspicuous and catchy.
 Let’s learn from the best ones.
 The Apple logo is simple and immediately evokes some implies.
 Okay, maybe this example is too abstract.
 Think about small companies.
 What logotypes you can recall in your memory?
 Why do you remember them?
 They must be good for some reason.
 You already have inspiration.

 No one understands it

-Another situation when the logo is not associated with you is cognitive dissonance situation.
+Another situation when the logo is not associated with you is a cognitive dissonance situation.
 Let me show you this on the example.
 Think about a company that produces paper and has a book in the logo.
 It is not logical.
-Yes, books are made of paper, but a book in the logo is associated with a bookstore, library or publishing house, not paper production.
+Yes, books are made of paper, but a book in the logo is associated with a bookstore, library, or publishing house, not paper production.
 Of course, the differences can be more subtle.